 - Blue Jeans

-3 ways marketers can approach customers in the “new normal”
+3 ways marketers can approach modern customers

 As we mentioned briefly above, consumers’ buying behaviors and patterns have changed substantially for the foreseeable future, or permanently.
-So, sitting around and waiting for the pandemic to end and for things to go back to normal isn’t going to cut it.
-Marketers need to act.

 Here are some ways to approach customers and effectively meet their needs today: